italia/dati-ontopia-virtuoso/README.md

-# pdnd-ontopia-virtuoso for Piattaforma Digitale Nazionale Dati (PDND), previously DAF
+# OntoPiA Virtuoso for Piattaforma Digitale Nazionale Dati (PDND), previously DAF

 This projects provides the SPARQL enpoint "Virtuoso" for enhancing user experience with the ontologies and the controlled vocabularies of OntoPiA